-The SSIS FTP Task is used to perform different kinds of operations on Files and Folders (or Directories).
-In this article we will show you the steps involved in configuring the SSIS FTP task Delete Remote files with example.
+The FTP Task is used to perform different kinds of operations on Files and Folders (or Directories).
+In this article, we will show you the steps involved in configuring the SSIS FTP task Delete Remote files with examples.

-Below screenshot will show you the data inside the FTP Server.
-Our task is to delete one or all the file (.txt, .xls, .jpg) present inside the FTP Server’s Root directory.
+The below screenshot will show you the data inside the FTP Server.
+Our task is to delete one or all the files (.txt, .xls, .jpg) present inside the FTP Server’s Root directory.

 SSIS FTP Task Delete Remote files

 In order to delete files from FTP Server, First Drag and drop the FTP Task into the Control Flow region and rename it as SSIS FTP Task Delete Remote files

 Double click on it will open the FTP Task Editor to configure it.
 Please change the task name according to your requirements and provide a valid description.

 Within the Connection section, We have a property called FTPConnection.
 By clicking on the drop-down arrow will show you the already created FTP Connections (If any), or please click on the <New Connection..> option to create one.
 In this example, We are using the already created Connection (FTP Connection Manager), as shown below.
 Please refer FTP Connection Manager article to understand the connection settings

 Please click on the File Transfer tab to configure the FTP operations.
 The following screenshot will show you the available properties in this tab.